 “These leadership skills have always been important, although some companies still see them as only a ‘nice to have’ component of a long-term learning journey.
 But when an organization needs to immediately implement new strategies, these skills are critical.
 If rank-and-file leaders don’t have the skills to turn strategy into action, plans run the risk of being poorly executed.”

-Blanchard points to his company’s SLII® leadership development program as a possible resource to help L&D professionals with this imperative.
+Blanchard points to his company’s SLII® leadership development program, one of the many available leadership development programs, as a possible resource to help L&D professionals with this imperative.

 “Our SLII® leadership model and training program teaches three basic skills—goal setting, diagnosing, and matching.
 SLII® has been taught to more than five million managers in the past forty years.
 Its leadership principles have stood the test of time through countless economic recessions and international crises.
 Today, SLII® continues to help organizations identify what’s needed now and provide leadership direction and support to get people moving forward on a new course.